JohnnySusp/LegalFedLLM/README.md

 - a working protocol-first control plane for FedMKT-style heterogeneous knowledge transfer;
 - a canonical and cryptographically identified shared-reference-dataset format;
+- a deterministic source-specific importer for the pinned 2012 Greek Law Digest thesis copy;
+- reviewed handling of GLD question styles, dependent follow-ups and internal subsection context;
+- corpus-level auditing before GLD D^P/D^V files are accepted;
 - Coordinator-owned D^P/D^V round snapshots;
 - authorized D^P delivery to selected Clients;
 - independent Client and Host dataset verification and caching;
 - deterministic mock bidirectional FedMKT message flow.

-It does **not** yet demonstrate a completed real-model FedMKT round, a frozen GLD corpus, formal differential privacy, a complete Safe-FedLLM defense, or production-ready deployment.
+It does **not** yet demonstrate a completed real-model FedMKT round, formal differential privacy, a complete Safe-FedLLM defense, or production-ready deployment.

+A final frozen GLD corpus should be claimed only after the authoritative local Step 1B.2 run is clean and its semantic identities/hashes are recorded.